One Day in Bruges: The Perfect Itinerary

 Brugge is small and compact, with all of the major attractions within close proximity of one another.
 While you can certainly spend more time in the chocolate-box city, the best places in Bruges can be covered in just one day of sightseeing.
 It is best to arrive prepared to ensure that you make the most of your time and don’t miss any of the city’s highlights.
 Use this one-day itinerary of Bruges and immerse yourself in the magic of the picturesque town.

-Grote market, Bruges
+Grote Market, Bruges

 How to get to Bruges?